kevinboone/epub2txt2/README.md

 ## Bugs and limitations

+The main development priorities for `epub2txt` are speed and compactness, not military-grade security.
+The program is not designed for use in hostile environments, such as processing input from the Internet.
+It's almost certainly possible to craft an EPUB file that will cause a buffer overrun or stack collision, with uncertain results.
+I don't want to bloat the utility further by adding checks for every conceivable failure that a hostile EPUB might manifest.
+Please don't use `epub2txt` for applications where security is a primary concern -- it's not designed for this, and is really not suitable.

 There is no support for any form of DRM or encryption, and such support is unlikely to be added in the future.

-`epub2txt` only handles documents that use
-UTF8 (or ASCII) encoding (but I believe that UTF8 is more-or-less universal in EPUB), and writes output only in UTF8 encoding, regardless of the platform's locale.
+`epub2txt` only handles documents that use UTF8 (or ASCII) encoding (but I believe that UTF8 is more-or-less universal in EPUB), and writes output only in UTF8 encoding, regardless of the platform's locale.
 This limitation exists because `epub2txt` does all its own character encoding conversions to avoid creating a dependency on an external library.
 Doing this for UTF8 is enough work on its own; doing it for arbitrary encodings would be overwhelming.

 The program can't correct errors in encoding, and there are a large number of EPUB documents in public repositories that contain encoding errors.
 A common problem is spurious use of non-UTF8 8-bit characters, often in documents that have been converted from Microsoft Office applications.

 `epub2txt` does not right-justify text, as there are already many good utilities to do this (e.g., `groff`)

 `epub2txt` extracts text aggressively, and will include things that cannot possibly be rendered properly in plain text.
 This includes constructs like indices and tables of contents, which will be of little use.
 The captions of pictures will also likely be included, even though the pictures themselves can not.
-It seemed better to err on the side of extracting too much text than too little;
-unfortunately there is little in the EPUB format to distinguish content that is meaningful in a text-only representation from that which is not.
+It seemed better to err on the side of extracting too much text than too little; unfortunately there is little in the EPUB format to distinguish content that is meaningful in a text-only representation from that which is not.

 It is unlikely that any kind of fixed-layout structure of the source document will be rendered accurately in plain text, so `epub2txt` does not try.
 Tabs and other layout elements are collapsed into spaces, and text re-flowed according to the line length (except in raw mode).

 Conversion of Unicode to ASCII is, in the general case, impossible.
 The `--ascii` switch tells `epub2txt` to perform some common conversions, such as straight quotes for angled quotes.
-It will also attempt to replace accented latin characters with non-accented equivalents, at least for commonly-used characters.
+It will also attempt to replace accented Latin characters with non-accented equivalents, at least for commonly-used characters.
 However, there are a huge number of characters in the Unicode set that cannot be rendered, even approximately, in ASCII.

+It would be possible to enhance `epub2txt` so that it outputs HTML, or LaTeX, or PDF; it would be possible to add searching and indexing features;
+it would be possible to extend it to include other input formats.
+However, I intended `epub2txt` to be a simple, lightweight utility and, at present, I consider it to be feature-complete.
+One day I might develop a more sophisticated version but, frankly, Calibre already has this covered.

 ## Revision history